Copyright & License

 • ensure that reused materials do not violate copyright law.

-For questions regarding copyright, commercial use, adaptations, or reuse of published materials, please contact: info@pedagogicalperspective.com
+For questions regarding copyright, reuse of published materials, adaptations, attribution, or third-party rights, please contact: info@pedagogicalperspective.com

 Related Policies: Open Access PolicyArticle Processing ChargesPublication Ethics & MalpracticeHandling Allegations of Misconduct PolicyCorrections, Retractions & Expressions of Concern PolicyArchiving / Preservation PolicyPrivacy Statement Policy